htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     :index:`TRANSFER_IO_REPORT_TIMESPANS`.
 The default is ``5m``,
     which is 5 minutes.

+:macro-def:`FILE_TRANSFER_QUEUE_TIME_ESTIMATE_THRESHOLD`
+    This variable specifies the threshold for the total estimated time to complete the current queue of transfers.
+Its value, in seconds, is computed by dividing the sum of the active and queued transfers by the currently-estimated bandwidth.

+    This value is computed for each queue user (as defined by the ``TRANSFER_QUEUE_USER_EXPR`` :index:`TRANSFER_QUEUE_USER_EXPR`).
+If
+    the user's transfer queue is above the threshold, then additional jobs will not be started until the transfer queue is below threshold.

 :macro-def:`TRANSFER_QUEUE_USER_EXPR`
     This rarely configured expression specifies the user name to be used for scheduling purposes in the file transfer queue.
 The scheduler